PoonLab/courses/PATH9577Q/Readings/TabularData.md

 >>> line3 = handle.readline()
 >>> another_line = handle.readline()
 ```
 This is valid Python, but it's also stupid.
-No, the smart thing to do here is to use a [for loop](ControlFlow.md) to iterate over the contents of the file.
+The smart thing to do here is to use a [for loop](ControlFlow.md) to iterate over the contents of the file.

 ## Iterating over the file